-Learning Objective: 02-03 How the U.S. is able to produce so much output.

-82. Whenever technology advances, an economy can produce more output with

-A. Fewer resources.

-B. More resources.

-C. Current resources.

-D. No resources.

-Technological advances are one of the forces that keeps shifting resources from one industry to another.

-AACSB: Reflective Thinking

-Blooms: Understana

-Difficulty: 2 Medium Learning Objective: 02-03 How the U.S. is able to produce so much output.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 02 Medium Learning Objective: 02-03 How the U.S. is able to produce so much output.
 Topic: HOW AMERICA PRODUCES

+- 82. Whenever technology advances, an economy can produce more output with

+- A. Fewer resources.

+- B. More resources.

+- C. Current resources.

+- D. No resources.

+Technological advances are one of the forces that keeps shifting resources from one industry to another; shifting the production possibilities curve outward.

+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 02 Medium Learning Objective: 02-03 How the U.S. is able to produce so much output.
+Topic: HOW AMERICA PRODUCES

-- 83. Which of the following does not contribute to the high productivity of the U.S. economy?
+83. Which of the following does not contribute to the high productivity of the U.S. economy?

 - A. The capital stock.

 - B. Factor mobility.

 - C. Negative externalities.

 - D. Technology.

-Negative externalities make the internal costs inexpensive in the short run, but cause higher "fix-it" costs in the long run.
+Negative externalities make the internal costs inexpensive in the short run, but cause higher 'fix-it'costs in the long run.
 Positive externalities usually created by government technology spillovers help productivity in the long run.

-Learning Objective: 02-03 How the U.S. is able to produce so much output.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 02 Medium Learning Objective: 02-03 How the U.S. is able to produce so much output.
+Topic: HOW AMERICA PRODUCES

-- 84. Which of the following will contribute to accelerated growth for the U.S. economy? - A. A decrease in factor mobility. - B. A decrease in the number of government-sponsored student loans. - C. Increased use of outsourcing for inputs and increased use of comparative advantage for trade in final goods and services. - D. A decrease in tax credits for research and development.
+84. Which of the following will contribute to accelerated growth for the U.S. economy?

+- A. A decrease in factor mobility. - Β.

+A decrease in government involvement in copyright laws.

+C. Increased use of outsourcing for inputs and increased use of comparative advantage for trade in final goods and services.

+D. A decrease in tax credits for research and development.